-The proposed project timeline is included in Attachment A. It is complete, appropriate and reasonable for successful performance of the evaluation of the CSSPs.
-Specifically the timeline provides both the CSSPs and the evaluation team with flexibility with structure and options that capitalize on expertise and institutional culture.
-In regards to Objective 1, two site visits will occur in the fall semester and two will occur in the spring semester with the institutions that are closest to Texas State visited in months that bad weather may occur.
-The intervention identification rubric noted in Objective 2 will be ready by August 1, 2011.
-For Objective 3, the baseline data will be collected by August 1, 2011 while outcomes data will be collected in the end of the semesters.
+The proposed project timeline is included in Attachment A. It is complete, appropriate and reasonable for successful performance of the evaluation of the ABE-IG project sites and the cross-site evaluation.
+Specifically, the timeline provides both the ABE-IG project sites and the evaluation team with flexibility with structure and options that capitalize on expertise and institutional culture.
+The timeline presents a well-paced plan of pre-site visits, site-visits, and post-site visits that allows for a progression of understanding each institution's evaluation needs and how to assist them in data collection and analysis.
 Report writing and technical assistance will be timely and adhere to the reporting requirements of THECB.
 The Evaluation Timeline includes scheduled routine tasks such as weekly meetings and accounts for the time needed to accomplish tasks such as scheduling for time to write reports in addition to when reports are due.